-Mission: To increase diversity and inclusion in The Florida Bar so that the Bar will reflect the demographics of the state, to develop opportunities for community involvement, and to make leadership roles within the profession and The Florida Bar accessible to all attorneys, including those who are racially, ethnically and culturally diverse, women, members of the LGBTQ community and persons with disabilities.
+To increase diversity and inclusion in The Florida Bar, to develop opportunities for community involvement, and to make leadership roles within the profession and The Florida Bar accessible to all attorneys, including those who are racially, ethnically and culturally diverse, women, members of the LGBTQ community and persons with disabilities.

 History

-Following recommendations from the Program Evaluation Committee, The Florida Bar in 2010 overhauled its diversity efforts and created the Diversity and Inclusion Committee.
+Following recommendations from the Program Evaluation Committee, in 2010 The Florida Bar created the Diversity and Inclusion Committee.

 The Board of Governors approved the 12 recommendations, including adopting a definition of diversity, transferring functions of the Member Outreach Committee to the new committee, and creating a Florida Bar diversity grant program for local bars.